Allocating a project's costs to multiple clients

 To assign multiple clients to a cost allocation project:

-- Click Projects in the top menu, and click Add New Project.
+- Click Projects in the side menu, and click Add New Project.

 Or, you can modify client assignments in an existing project by opening the project and clicking the Project Info button.